Remarks At The Commissioning Of BUA Cement Factory In Sokoto

 I recall that on Tuesday, August 29, 2017, I was in Edo State to commission the BUA Cement (Obu) Plant in Okpella.
 At that time, the Chairman of BUA disclosed that the Sokoto factory would be ready in 2018, and it is gratifying indeed that it is done and ready just as planned and even ahead of schedule.
 This commissioning is an important milestone, not only for the BUA Group but also for the Cement Industry and the Nigerian Economy.

 This plant, together with others in the country, will consolidate Nigeria’s self-sufficiency in cement production and our status as a net exporter of the product.
 The significance of this cannot be overemphasized.
-As we explore and implement strategies to diversify the country’s earnings away from oil and gas exploitation, the investments of BUA, USD 2 billion in the Edo Plant and the USD 350 million in Sokoto, this is a clear demonstration to the world that Nigeria has vast capacities and potentials for profitable projects.
+As we explore and implement strategies to diversify the country’s earnings away from oil and gas exploitation, the investments of BUA, USD 2 billion in the Edo Plant and the USD 350 million in Sokoto, is a clear demonstration to the world that Nigeria has vast capacities and potentials for profitable projects.

 After so many years of inadequate attention to National infrastructural development, the next few years will be defining for infrastructure development in Nigeria.

-The National Integrated Infrastructure Masterplan estimates that an investment of 3 trillion USD is needed to bridge the infrastructure gap and increase our infrastructure asset from the current level of 35% of the Gross Domestic Product to at least 70% by 2050.
+The National Integrated Infrastructure Masterplan estimates that an investment of 3 trillion USD is needed to bridge the infrastructure gap and increase our infrastructure assets from the current level of 35% of the Gross Domestic Product to at least 70% by 2050.
 To be where we ought to be in infrastructural development, investment in construction materials, in particular, is crucial.
-Cement is the first, literally, the building block for much of the infrastructure we need in Nigeria today; from housing to roads, bridges, dams, etc.
+Cement is the first, literally, the building block for much of the infrastructure we need in Nigeria today, from housing to roads, bridges, dams, etc.

-In 2016, government commissioned the 26 km Itori-Ibese concrete road in Ogun State, which is currently the longest concrete road in Nigeria.
+In 2016, the government commissioned the 26 km Itori-Ibese concrete road in Ogun State, which is currently the longest concrete road in Nigeria.
 The Federal Executive Council (FEC) also approved the construction of the 42.5 kilometre Obajana-Kabba Road with cement.
 The Obajana road, when completed, will be the longest concrete road in Nigeria.
 Similarly, the 2km Apapa-Wharf Road, which should be completed this year, is also being rehabilitated using concrete to withstand the weight of the heavy trucks that constantly move goods back and forth from the port to the hinterland.

 I have no doubt that this newly completed factory will further boost employment generation and human capital development in Nigeria, particularly here in Sokoto State, where the BUA group has consistently maintained its position and it is, indeed, today the second largest employer of labour after the State Government.
 As I am informed, the plant is projected to generate 2,000 direct and over 10,000 indirect jobs.
-Without a doubt, this is significant and when we add to that all of the corporate social responsibility work that BUA has been doing, I think that this is commendable indeed and it is a good example for all of the companies that operate within our borders in Nigeria.
-Without a doubt, it is the private sector, not the government that must lead the way in jobs and opportunity creation in Nigeria.
+Without a doubt, this is significant, and when we add to that all of the corporate social responsibility work that BUA has been doing, I think that this is commendable indeed, and it is a good example for all of the companies that operate within our borders in Nigeria.
+Without a doubt, it is the private sector, not the government, that must lead the way in jobs and opportunity creation in Nigeria.
 The potential is so obvious.

-For us as Federal Government, working with the private sector is therefore not just a preference; it is the only way to go.
-And I want to just repeat that it is the commitment of Mr. President that we must as a government offer all of what is required to ensure that the private sector is able to do its business in the friendliest possible environment and that both local and International businesses are able to thrive in Nigeria and that they will be able to provide the opportunities they are providing in comfort and in peace.
+For us as the Federal Government, working with the private sector is therefore not just a preference; it is the only way to go.
+And I want to just repeat that it is the commitment of Mr. President that we must as a government offer all of what is required to ensure that the private sector can do its business in the friendliest possible environment and that both local and International businesses are able to thrive in Nigeria and that they will be able to provide the opportunities they are providing in comfort and in peace.

-Let me, as I close; commend my dear brother, Samad, and his team for this bold and patriotic investment.
+Let me, as I close, commend my dear brother, Samad, and his team for this bold and patriotic investment.
 As I was saying to Matawallen earlier on, there are easier and safer ways of making money than building a plant of this massive size, and it takes an incredible level of commitment and courage to do a project on this scale.
 So I commend you for this great investment and for the courage that you have shown in doing this.

 Let me also congratulate His Excellency, the Governor, for creating the enabling environment for a major investment such as this.
-Our vision as a Federal Government is to ensure that every state in Nigeria can compete with any African country, and I think that we are already demonstrating that in Sokoto State that we can compete with any country.
+Our vision as a Federal Government is to ensure that every state in Nigeria can compete with any African country, and I think that we are already demonstrating that in Sokoto State, that we can compete with any country.

 Thank you very much for listening.